jcubic/FizzBuzz/README.md

 # FizzBuzz
-JavaScript version of lambda only FizzBuzz
+JavaScript version of lambda only FizzBuzz inspired by article [Programming with nothing](http://codon.com/programming-with-nothing)

 to run tests use